simeononsecurity/simeononsecurity.ch/content/articles/should-hacking-back-be-legalized-debate/index.en.md

 ### Pros of Legalization

-- **Enhanced Defense**: Legalizing hacking back would empower organizations to take more proactive measures to defend against cyberattacks.
+- **Enhanced Defense**: Legalizing hacking back would help organizations to take more proactive measures to defend against cyberattacks.
 - **Dissuasion Effect**: It could act as a deterrent, discouraging cybercriminals from launching attacks due to the fear of retaliation.
 - **Clear Legal Framework**: Establishing a legal framework for hacking back could provide clarity and reduce ambiguity in this domain.